 Start the day off right with fluffy, warm, scrumptious pancakes.
 These banana pancakes pair perfectly with a cup of piping hot coffee for a satisfying breakfast.
 Just remember to share!

 My kids often ask for pancakes in the morning.
-If they ask before I’ve had at least one cup of coffee, they might get a frown and something along the lines of, “just pour yourself a bowl of cereal!”
-Now, if I’m caffeinated up, I’ll gladly whip up one of my “go-to” pancake recipes!
+Of course, if they ask before I’ve had at least one cup of coffee, they might get a frown and something along the lines of, “just pour yourself a bowl of cereal!”
+But, if I’m caffeinated up, I’ll gladly whip up one of my “go-to” pancake recipes!
 And this is one of them, especially if bananas are sitting on my counter, nearing their expiration date.
 That’s a “win-win”!
 Kids get fed, and I feel good about not throwing food out!

 This recipe has one unusual ingredient that you don’t see too often in pancakes, VINEGAR!
 But it is key to getting the lightest and fluffiest pancakes.
 Did you ever make an erupting volcano when you were a kid?
 You probably used vinegar and baking soda to get that bubbly explosion effect.
 The same idea works in this pancake recipe.
 The vinegar reacts with the baking soda and adds lift, creating a fluffier pancake.
 Vinegar is a surprisingly common ingredient in baked goods.
 Vinegar is often included in cakes and cookie batters, and as it reacts with the baking soda, it gives those batters a lift as they bake.
 Don’t worry; you’ll never taste the vinegar; only enough is used to create a reaction without leaving the sharp taste vinegar is known for.